 “England’s Independent School of the Year 2019 ” THE SUNDAY TIMES

-Brighton College is, today, the leading co-educational school in England.
-A Level results place Brighton as the number one Independent School in England, and the College was recently voted England’s Independent School of the Year 2019 by The Sunday Times.
+Brighton College is the leading co-educational school in England.
+A level results place Brighton as the number one Independent School in England, and it was recently chosen to be England’s Independent School of the Year 2019 by The Sunday Times.

-Every year, more and more of Brighton’s pupils secure places at the world’s most esteemed universities, particularly Oxford, Cambridge and the Ivy League.
-The College’s former pupils number amongst Britain’s foremost business, professional and political leaders; they entrance the nation with their sporting, creative and artistic talent; they are busy shaping the future for generations to come.
+Every year, more and more of Brighton’s pupils secure places at the world’s best universities, particularly Russell Group Universities and the Ivy League.
+The College’s former pupils number amongst Britain’s foremost business, professional and political leaders; they entrance the nation with their sporting, creative and artistic talent, and they are busy shaping the future for generations to come.

-All of these are hugely important factors that help parents choose a Brighton College education for their son or daughter.
-However, parents are just as likely to remark upon the warm, happy, vibrant and positive atmosphere that they see around our campuses in the UK and the Middle East.
-First and foremost, a Brighton College education offers a caring, supportive and tolerant environment in which children thrive and love to learn.
+All of these are hugely important factors when parents choose a Brighton College education for their son or daughter.
+However, parents are just as likely to remark upon the warm, vibrant and positive atmosphere that they see around our campuses in the UK and the Middle East.
+First and foremost, a Brighton College education offers an environment of inclusivity in which children thrive.

 “The most forward-thinking school in Britain” THE WEEK